Pocketwatch 101™ – Learn about Vintage and Antique Pocket Watches

 Authenticity and Originality:

-Collectors value pocket watches that are in all-original condition.
+Collectors want pocket watches that are in all-original condition.
 If the watch is in original condition, as it came from the factory, it will command a higher price than one which is less original.
 Are all the hands of the same style or has one been replaced with something of a different style?
+Has the original glass been replaced with a plastic crystal?
 Also look for extra screw marks on the case rim, indicating that the case may not be original to the watch.

 Authenticity is also a consideration, though we haven't seen examples of counterfeiting in American pocket watches.
 Some highly regarded European makers are sometimes copied, so this can be more of a concern if you are collecting early European watches.

 For the avid watch collector, certain unique features can significantly increase the value of the watch.
 If the watch uses a unique escapement, has a particularly low serial number, or introduced a new technological advancement, that can make the watch more valuable to the collector.
 For example, does the watch have diamond end-stones on the balance cap-jewels?
 A wolf's tooth ratchet wheel?
 An interesting stop-works on the mainspring?
 These mechanical details, when recognized, can enhance the collectibility and hence the value of the watch.